S-W-R/Shannon-Fano-Algorithm/README.md

 # Shannon-Fano-Algorithm

-Description
+Description:
 This script realize of the Shannon-Fano data compression algorithm

-Requirements
+Requirements:
 Python 3.8

 Launch:
 shannon-fano.py

-Arguments
+Arguments:
 -f [filename] - Used to specify a file

+Example:
-Example: ./shannon-fano.py -f input.txt
+./shannon-fano.py -f input.txt